vladidit/simple-search/README.md

     ]
  }
 ```
-* Or you can add repository to composer and make composer update
+* OR you can add repository to composer, set simple search as requred package and make composer update.
+As a result simple search will be instaled as vendor.
 ```
 {
     "repositories": [